ViggoSeerden/FHICT-S3-Portfolio/IndividualProject.md

 ## Documentation

 ### User Stories
 Below are the user stories I made.
 These are for the website, not for the game, since the game isn't a required product for this semester.
+I chose to write user stories instead of requirements due to them being more flexible compared to requirements.
 First some quick terminology on the customers in the user stories:

 - The website visitor is just that: Someone visiting the website who doesn't have an account.